legal resources necessary to hold negligent facilities accountable.

 In addition, there have been numerous other violations that involve a failure to provide services that meet a professional quality of care.
 Injections have been given improperly, pain has not properly been treated and care plans not followed.
 While these in itself are not grounds for lawsuits, they can be if family members are injured by lapses in care.

 Sometimes, complaints and regulatory actions are not enough to get nursing homes on the right path when it comes to caring for their residents.
 It is lawsuits and the threat of more litigation that makes nursing homes realize that providing insufficient care will cost them more than they save by cutting back on staff.
-The attorneys at the Nursing Home Law Center have a long track record of holding nursing homes accountable across the State of California.
+Contact us : the attorneys at the Nursing Home Law Center have a long track record of holding nursing homes accountable across the State of California.
 Call us today at (800) 926-7565 to find out what we can do to make sure that your family and loved one get the justice that they deserve for an injury that your loved one has sustained at a California nursing home such as West Valley Post Acute.Sources